-IFM's adviser recommended that Mr L accept the aggregated transfer values of £298,594.06 and transfer to a PPP provided by Prudential in favour of the PPF and BSPS2 options for the following reasons:
+IFM's adviser discounted the PPF and BSPS2 options and instead recommended that Mr W accept the aggregated transfer values of £238,593.04 and transfer to a PPP provided by Royal London for the following reasons:

-• "You imagine you will require flexibility to control and tailor the frequency and amount of income you receive from your pension fund in retirement to suit your circumstances, needs and tax position, as opposed to the pre-set (albeit guaranteed) income that your existing defined benefits pension would provide.

-- You want to ensure you can retire when you want and do not want to take the risk of having restrictions in place when the scheme enters the PPF or it becomes the 'new' British Steel Pension Scheme. - You are prepared to accept more risk in return for greater flexibility over when and how benefits are withdrawn from your pension fund"
+- "You require the flexibility to control and tailor the frequency and amount of income you receive from your pension fund in retirement to suit your circumstances, needs and tax position, as opposed to the pre-set (albeit guaranteed) income that your existing defined benefits pension would provide. - You want to ensure you can retire when you want and do not want to take the risk of having restrictions in place when the scheme enters the PPF or it becomes the 'new' British Steel Pension Scheme. - You are prepared to accept more risk in return for greater flexibility over when and how benefits are withdrawn from your pension fund."